By Sonya Walton, Economic Inclusion Vice President, Messer Construction Co.

 Earlier this year, a Business Journal article pointed out that lack of access to capital is one of the biggest challenges for minority-owned businesses, and I have to agree.
 In the work I do with minority- and women-owned subcontracting businesses, access to capital is a major barrier young companies face.

 However, I think there’s an even bigger hurdle facing my construction industry colleagues: Overcoming misperceptions.

-As the Director of Economic Inclusion at Messer Construction Co., supporting Supplier Diversity is one of my main concentrations.
+As Economic Inclusion Vice President at Messer Construction Co., supporting Supplier Diversity is one of my main concentrations.
 This means that I identify minority- and women-owned subcontracting businesses in the community and find ways to support their growth such as providing opportunities to bid on our construction projects, as well as creating capacity-building strategies.

 Since rolling out a formal Supplier Diversity strategy, Messer has increased its spend with minority- and women-owned subcontracting businesses from $35 million (8%) in 2005 to $170 million (19.5%) in 2016.
 This increase was achieved by creating intentional efforts around mentoring, capacity building and educating our project leaders on the importance of diversifying our supply chain.
 We had to shift the focus of always hitting the “Easy” button.
 That means breaking old habits of using the “go to” company that we have worked with for years and opening the door for creating relationships with new businesses.